-Self-taught artist, Cornbread was born in 1966, and raised on a farm in Lumpkin County, Georgia.
-His real name is John Anderson but he was nicknamed "Cornbread" when he was young.
+Self-taught artist, John "Cornbread" Anderson was born in 1966, and raised on a farm in Lumpkin County, Georgia.
+Though his real name is John Anderson, he was nicknamed "Cornbread" when he was young.

 As with most farm kids, Cornbread spent much of his time exploring the fields and woods around him but never gave a thought to painting what he had learned.
 Then in 1995, it occurred to him that maybe his experiences were worth sharing.
 Now his work spills out as he paints the animals and critters from the farmland and the woods nearby.
 Recording the animals as the city of Atlanta grows and sprawls, the artist is concerned about the loss of their natural habitat.